 Credland, Arthur, Hull City Museums Information Sheet No 3: The Spurn Lightship, Hull City Museums

-Removed to Middle Humber (Grimsby Middle position) in October, marking the Navel river defence boom
+Moved to Middle Humber in October due to outbreak of Second World War, marking the naval river defence boom

 Moved to Bull Station as the Bull Light Vessel and repainted in original livery of red